Murder of Sylvia Likens: Abuse

 Although Lester Likens had agreed to pay Gertrude Baniszewski $20 a week in exchange for the care of his daughters, after approximately two weeks, these payments failed to consistently arrive upon the prearranged dates, occasionally arriving one or two days late.
-In response, Gertrude began venting her frustration at this fact upon the sisters by beating their bare buttocks with various instruments, such as a 1/4 in paddle, making statements such as, "Well, I took care of you two little bitches for a week for nothing!"
+In response, Gertrude began venting her frustration at this fact upon the sisters by beating their bare buttocks with various implements, such as a 1/4 in paddle, making statements such as, "Well, I took care of you two little bitches for a week for nothing!"
 On one occasion, in late August, both girls were beaten approximately 15 times on the back with the aforementioned paddle, after Paula had accused the sisters of eating too much food at a church supper the household children had attended.

 By mid-August, Gertrude Baniszewski had begun to focus her abuse almost exclusively upon Sylvia, with her primary motivation likely being jealousy of the girl's youth, appearance, respectability, and potential.
 According to subsequent trial testimony, this abuse was initially inflicted upon Sylvia, after she and Jenny had returned to the Baniszewski residence from Arsenal Technical High School, as well as on weekends.
 This initial abuse included subjecting Likens to beatings and starvation, forcing her to eat leftovers or spoiled food out of garbage cans.
 On one occasion, Likens was accused of stealing candy she had actually purchased.

 On another occasion, in late August, Likens was subjected to humiliation when she claimed to have a boyfriend in Long Beach, whom she had met in the spring of 1965 when her family lived in California.
 In response, Gertrude asked if Sylvia had "ever done anything with a boy" to which Likens—unsure of her meaning—replied, "I guess so," and explained that she had gone skating with boys there, and had once gone to a park on the beach with them.
-Continuing the conversation with Jenny and Stephanie, Sylvia mentioned that she had once laid under the covers with her boyfriend.
+Continuing the conversation with Jenny and Stephanie, Sylvia mentioned that she had once lain under the covers with her boyfriend.
 Upon hearing this, Gertrude asked, "Why did you do that, Sylvia?"
 Likens replied, "I don't know," and shrugged.
 Several days later, Gertrude returned to the subject with Likens, telling her, "You're certainly getting big in the stomach, Sylvia.
 It looks like you're going to have a baby."
 Likens thought Gertrude was kidding with her and said, "Yeah, it sure is getting big.
 I'm just going to have to go on a diet."

-Gertrude then informed her, and the other girls in the house, that whenever they "did something" with a boy, they would be sure to have a baby.
+Gertrude then told her, and the other girls in the house, that whenever they "did something" with a boy, they would be sure to have a baby.
 She then kicked Likens in the genitals.
-Paula—herself three months pregnant, and also jealous of Likens' physical appearance—then participated in attacking Likens; knocking her off her chair and onto the kitchen floor, shouting, "You ain't fit to sit in a chair!"
+Paula—herself three months pregnant, and also jealous of Likens's physical appearance—then participated in attacking Likens; knocking her off her chair and onto the kitchen floor, shouting, "You ain't fit to sit in a chair!"